classy-giraffe/easy-arch/README.md

 ## Partitions layout

-The **partitions layout** is simple and it consists of only two partitions:
+The **partitions layout** is simple and it consists solely of two partitions:
 1. A **FAT32** partition (512MiB), mounted at `/boot/` as ESP.
 2. A **LUKS2 encrypted container**, which takes the rest of the disk space, mounted at `/` as root.